iTwin/itwinjs-core/docs/bis/domains/building-spatial.md

 ### Building

-A spatial aspect class of a real-world Building object
+A spatial aspect class of a real-world Building object.
+A building is construction work that has the provision of shelter for its occupants or contents.

 Naming :
 1 - Equivalent with IAI IfcBuilding